 What Are The Requirements For Proposed Civil Partner Visa UK?

-Valid application: The applicant must submit a valid entry clearance application for a proposed civil partner visa UK in accordance with requirement of Appendix FM of the Immigration Rules;
+Valid application: The applicant must submit a valid entry clearance application for a proposed civil partner visa UK in accordance with the requirement of Appendix FM of the Immigration Rules;

 Relationship requirement: The applicant must be the proposed civil partner of a person who is either a British Citizen, a person with ILR / settled status, an EU national with pre-settled status, a refugee / humanitarian protection status holder, Turkish Businessperson visa holder or Turkish Worker visa holder.
 The relationship of the applicant with the UK sponsor must be genuine and subsisting and the appropriate evidence of genuineness and subsistence of marriage should be provided in support of the proposed civil partner visa entry clearance application;